SIMPLE STAIN

 Microscope slides

-Deionized water dropper bottle
+Deionized water in a dropper bottle

 Inoculating loop